Ravikisha/PythonCentralHub/src/content/docs/tutorials/Python File Handling/Write and Read File.md

 You can also use `w+`, `rb+`, and `r+b` modes to read and write to a file.
 These modes open the file for both reading and writing.
 They overwrite the existing file if the file exists.
 If the file does not exist, they create a new file for reading and writing.
 :::

+## Conclusion
+In python, we can read and write to a file using the `open()` function.
+This function accepts two arguments, the name of the file and the mode in which we want to open the file.
+The mode can be read mode, write mode, append mode, etc. The default mode is read mode.
+We can also use the `with` statement to read and write to a file.
+This statement creates a temporary variable (`file_object` in the example below) that we can use to access the file inside the indented block of the `with` statement.
+When we exit the `with` statement, the file is automatically closed.
+For more information, check out the [official documentation](https://docs.python.org/3/tutorial/inputoutput.html#reading-and-writing-files).
+For more tutorials, check out the Python Central Hub.